ilikediepio/My-diep-custom-server/README.md

 ## License

 This project is licensed under the GNU Affero General Public License v3.0.
-This project is fan made, I do not own nor claim to own any of the original code / assets in this project
+This project is fan made, I do not own nor claim to own any of the original code or assets in this project

-You must provide source code to users if you run a modified version on a public server.
+You must provide source code to users if you run a modified version on a public server. (like what I am doing here)

 Please see [LICENSE](./LICENSE)